On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Correspondences on Okounkov--Olshanski Tableaux

 \begin{proof} This is straightforward upon applying the bijection in Theorem \ref{thm:ssytlattice} to the tableaux in $\cOOT(\lm)$. \end{proof}

-\begin{prop} Non-intersecting systems of lattice paths in $\LP(\lm)$ are in bijection with lozenge tilings in $L(\nabla^*_\lm)$. \end{prop} \begin{proof} By Theorem \ref{thm:lozengepath}, $L(\nabla_\lm^*)$ is in bijection with NE-right paths within $\nabla^*_\lm$ that begin at the NW-SE edges on the left side of $\nabla_\lm^*$ and end at the the NW-SE edges on the top boundary of the shape.
+\begin{proposition} Non-intersecting systems of lattice paths in $\LP(\lm)$ are in bijection with lozenge tilings in $L(\nabla^*_\lm)$. \end{proposition} \begin{proof} By Theorem \ref{thm:lozengepath}, $L(\nabla_\lm^*)$ is in bijection with NE-right paths within $\nabla^*_\lm$ that begin at the NW-SE edges on the left side of $\nabla_\lm^*$ and end at the the NW-SE edges on the top boundary of the shape.

 It is straightforward to show that shearing path systems in $\LP(\lm)$ so that an upwards move becomes a NE move makes it so that the endpoints of the paths can be placed on the boundary NW-SE edges.
 Moreover, the bound $x \leq \lambda_{d + 1- y}$ transforms to the right boundary of $\nabla^*_\lm$, meaning that this shear is indeed a bijection between path systems.
 This concludes the proof. \end{proof}